Giancarlo Esposito: Career

 Esposito made his Broadway debut in 1968, playing a child opposite Shirley Jones in the short-lived musical Maggie Flynn (1968), set during the New York Draft Riots of 1863.
+He was among the singers of The Electric Company original theme song and later appeared as Big Bird's camp counselor on Sesame Street.
 He was also a member of the youthful cast of the Stephen Sondheim–Harold Prince collaboration Merrily We Roll Along, which closed with 16 performances and 56 previews in 1981.

 During the 1980s, Esposito appeared in films such as Maximum Overdrive, King of New York, and Trading Places.
 He also performed in TV shows such as Miami Vice and Spenser: For Hire.
 He played J. C. Pierce, a cadet in the 1981 movie Taps.

 In 1988, he landed his breakout role as the leader ("Dean Big Brother Almighty") of the black fraternity "Gamma Phi Gamma" in director Spike Lee's film School Daze, exploring color relations at black colleges.
 Over the next four years, Esposito and Lee collaborated on three other movies: Do the Right Thing, Mo' Better Blues, and Malcolm X. During the 1990s, Esposito appeared in the acclaimed indie films Night on Earth, Fresh and Smoke, as well as its sequel Blue in the Face.
 He also appeared in the mainstream films Harley Davidson and the Marlboro Man with Mickey Rourke, Reckless with Mia Farrow, and Waiting to Exhale starring Whitney Houston and Angela Bassett.
 In 1996, Esposito was featured in a music video "California" by French superstar Mylène Farmer, directed by Abel Ferrara.

 Esposito played FBI agent Mike Giardello on the TV crime drama Homicide: Life on the Street.
 That role drew from both his African American and Italian ancestry.
 He played this character during the show's seventh and final season, and reprised the role for its 2000 made-for-TV movie.
 He had another multiracial role as Sergeant Paul Gigante in the television comedy, Bakersfield P.D.